• Home

 About This Version

-Tony Bennett recorded “If I Ruled The World” on February 19, 1965, for the album If I Ruled The World: Songs For The Jet Set.
+Tony Bennett recorded “If I Ruled the World” on February 19, 1965, for If I Ruled the World: Songs for the Jet Set.
 Don Costa wrote the arrangement.

-Filed Under: Song of the Day Tagged With: Cyril Ornadel, Don Costa, If I Ruled The World: Songs For The Jet Set, Leslie Bricusse, Tony Bennett
+Filed Under: Song of the Day Tagged With: Don Costa, If I Ruled The World: Songs For The Jet Set, Larry Hart, Lorenz Hart, Richard Rodgers, The Boys From Syracuse, Tony Bennett

 Song of the Day: The Right To Love